 Shop Now: Get The LATEST Gaming Accessories at Razer.com

-On its 7th anniversary, The Witcher Twitter account announced the next-gen update will be officially launching in Q4, 2022.
+The Witcher Twitter account has officially announced the next-gen update will be launching in on Wednesday, 14 December 2022.

 Next-Gen Release Delayed